llolic/LawHub/doc/sprint 2/PB.md

 - Priority: 4
 - Point Estimate: 16

-#### __4. As a student, I would like to customize/update my profile by adding a biography, a resume, and a showcase of quiz scores so that my profile can stand out more to employers and change my skills as I develop as a professional.__

-- Priority: 4
-- Point Estimate: 8

 #### __5. As a student, I want to be able to import my profile from LinkedIn instead of manually filling in my profile.__

 - Priority: 2